 This holiday property for rent with large heated pool sleeps 8 comfortably : 4 bedrooms, each with AirCon.
 2 SuperKing size Doubles (1 ensuite), 2 x Twin rooms.
 A total of 2 shower-rooms - each with masses of hot water - are fitted with luxury rain showers.
 Plus separate wcs.
 The open plan kitchen - new in 2016 - is equipped for real cooks, complete with proper knives and a full compliment of equipment including a large fridge-freezer, coffee maker, toaster and microwave.
 There is Hi-Speed WiFi throughout the house and immediate surroundings.
 UK Freesat and French Digital Terrestrial TV.
 The villa is available to rent for self-catering or a professional chef can be provided.
 We take great care to clean and present the house to a high standard before each client arrives; a welcome food pack is included.

 Set in 2 acres of land, this very spacious French villa with heated private pool is a contemporary conversion of a classic Quercy white stone barn.
 Situated high up on the edge of a valley the house and pool enjoy stunning views out over the countryside towards the medieval Bastide town of Lauzerte (designated as one of "Les Plus Beaux Villages de France - The Most Beautiful Villages in France).

-Shaded terracing, super-comfortable outdoor sofas by the pool, a charcoal BBQ and outdoor table and chairs all contribute to wonderful summer evenings and happy memories of dining al fresco.
-We also provide a full-size table tennis table in its own courtyard complete with bats and balls.
+Shaded terracing, a charcoal BBQ and outdoor table and chairs all contribute to wonderful summer evenings and happy memories of dining al fresco.
+There's also a full-size table tennis table in its own courtyard complete with bats and balls.